allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 To verify different scenarios of our HTTP client, it is necessary to appropriately stub the called endpoints in tests.
 For this purpose, we will use the [WireMock](https://wiremock.org/) library.

-It is quite important that technical details of created stubs do not leak into the tests.
+It is quite important that the technical details of created stubs do not leak into the tests.
 The test should describe the behavior being tested and encapsulate technical details.
 For example, changing the accept/content-type header or making minor modifications to the called URL should not affect the test itself.
 To achieve this, for each service for which we are writing a service client, we create an object of type ```StubBuilder```.